Samsung Galaxy Book series

-Samsung Galaxy Book is a line of Microsoft Windows based laptop computers produced by Samsung Electronics of South Korea.
-The Galaxy Book originated as a tablet computer with a detachable keyboard; however, in 2020 it had evolved into becoming Samsung's main line of laptops, replacing the Samsung Notebook.
+Samsung Galaxy Book is a line of consumer-oriented Microsoft Windows-based laptop computers produced and developed by Samsung Electronics of South Korea.
+The Galaxy Book brand originated with a series of tablet computers with detachable keyboards; however, beginning in 2020 the brand evolved into Samsung's main line of laptops, replacing the Samsung Notebook.

-The Galaxy Book is a sub-brand of Samsung Galaxy, but unlike those, it runs exclusively on Windows software.
+The Galaxy Book is a sub-brand of Samsung Galaxy, but unlike other Galaxy devices, it runs exclusively on Windows software.
 There is also a separate Galaxy Chromebook line, which is branded under Galaxy Chromebook rather than Galaxy Book.

 History

+Tablet era (2016–2019)

-The Samsung Galaxy Book line originated with the release of Galaxy TabPro S in 2016, a Windows-powered Intel Core M tablet with detachable keyboard designed as a competitor to Microsoft's Surface Pro.
-It was the company's first Galaxy-branded device of any type to run Windows software instead of Android, replacing the Windows tablets that were in the Samsung Ativ line.
-A year later the original Galaxy Book was launched,' followed another year later by Galaxy Book2 on a Snapdragon 855 ARM-based chip.'
-In August 2019, the Galaxy Book S was announced, in a standard laptop form factor and again using an ARM Snapdragon processor.
+The Samsung Galaxy Book line originated with the release of Galaxy TabPro S in 2016, a Windows-powered Intel Core M tablet with a detachable keyboard designed as a competitor to Microsoft's Surface Pro.
+It was the company's first Galaxy-branded device of any type to run Windows software instead of Android, replacing the Windows tablets that had been in the Samsung Ativ line.

+A year later, the original Galaxy Book was launched as a detachable tablet available in 10.6-inch and 12-inch configurations with Intel Kaby Lake processors.
+In October 2018, Samsung announced the Galaxy Book 2, another detachable tablet that moved to the ARM-based Snapdragon 850 processor, offering built-in LTE connectivity and significantly longer battery life at the expense of processing performance compared to Intel-based competitors.

+In August 2019, the Galaxy Book S was announced in a standard laptop (clamshell) form factor, again using an ARM Snapdragon processor.
 In its press release, Samsung called the Book S the first release of the new Galaxy Computing line.
+The Book S marked a shift for the Galaxy Book brand from detachable tablets to traditional laptop form factors.